99003745/T4_SDLC_PRODUCT_CALC/4_TestPlan/test plan for mathematical operation.md

 # Test plan Mathematical Calculation

-1 negative integers ------>invalid
+1.Negative integers ------>invalid

-2.if denominator is 0  ---->invalid
+2.If denominator is 0  ---->invalid

-3.if any of input is 0  ---->invalid
+3.If any of input is 0  ---->invalid

 | TEST ID | DESCRIPTION | OUTPUT |   TYPE OF TEST    |
 |---------|-------------|--------|-------------------|